SeungheonOh/pot/README.md

 ```

 ## Modularity
-Upon many re-desiging and planning, PixelOnTerminal got modular desigin where users can add their own media loader
+Upon many re-desiging and planning, Pot got modular desigin where users can add their own media loader
 and render engine.
 This modularity gives ease of maintenance, simpler expension of features and customizability.

 ### Loaders